09/15/2023

 The LISA Pathfinder Mission was a proof-of-concept mission to test and prove the technology needed for LISA's success.

 LISA Pathfinder was launched on December 3, 2015 as a proof-of-concept that tests that the noise characteristics of free-floating test masses within the spacecraft are small enough compared to an expected gravitational wave signal.
-Completing its mission in July, 2017, LISA Pathfinder has shown that the residual noise levels surpassed the original requirements by a factor of ∼100.
-The LISA Pathfinder mission even outperformed the requirements for the full LISA mission, demonstrating that key technology for LISA is well underway.
+Completing its mission in July, 2017, LISA Pathfinder was able to reduce noise levels by a factor of 100 over its target requirements, demonstrating the performance needed for the full LISA mission.